FAQs & Resources

 Q - Do you offer volunteer opportunities?

 A - Yes, we do and thank you for your interest!
 We have a wide variety of offerings.
-For more info, please email to: firstname.lastname@example.org
+Click this link to download our brochure about volunteering.
+Click this link to watch our volunteer orientation video.
+For more info, please email to: email@example.com

 - Anishinaabemdaa - Learn the Anishinaabe Language